zclawr/fermpiler/README.md

 # High Level Compilation Flow
 The high-level workflow of the compiler is as follows:
-- For some fermionic Hamiltonian input, carry out Hamiltonian reduction and optimization (Preprocessing Step)
 - Carry out fermion-to-qubit encoding (Qubit Encoding Step)
 - Trotterize the resulting Hamiltonian after qubit encoding, producing our Hamiltonian time evolution circuit (Trotterization Step)
 - Carry out any remaining optimizations on the trotterized circuit, e.g. hardware-aware optimizations (Post-processing Step)

 Each of these steps have a variety of potential optimizations, which have been explored in the literature (some referenced below).
-The novel approach, here, is integrating these techniques within an end-to-end compiler for fermionic Hamiltonians, which, to the best of my knowledge, has not been done.

-# Open Problems
-As stated above, to the best of my knowledge, there does not exist any end-to-end compilers for simulating fermionic Hamiltonians.
-This is subsumed into a larger open problem, which is performing computationally feasible quantum chemistry simulation.
-In particular, empirical analysis involving the simulation of medium to large-scale fermionic Hamiltonians has not been carried out on domain-specific compilers.
-The bulk of literature surrounding fermionic Hamiltonian simulation uses general purposes, state-of-the-art compilers.

 # Initial References
 ## Fermionic Hamiltonian Optimization